Pornhub

-Pornhub is a Canadian-owned Internet pornography video-sharing website, one of several owned by adult entertainment conglomerate Aylo (formerly MindGeek / Manwin / Mansef).
-As of October 2025, Pornhub is the 21st-most-visited website in the world and the most-visited pornography website.
+Pornhub is a Canadian-owned Internet pornography video-sharing website, one of several owned by Aylo, an adult entertainment conglomerate formerly known as MindGeek/Manwin/Mansef.
+As of June 2026, Pornhub is the 25th-most-visited website in the world and the most-visited pornography website.

 The site allows visitors to view pornographic videos from various categories, including professional and amateur pornography, and to upload and share their own videos.
 Content can be flagged if it violates the website's terms of service.
 The site also hosts the Pornhub Awards annually.

 In December 2020, following a New York Times exposé of non-consensual pornography and sex trafficking, payment processors Mastercard and Visa cut their services to Pornhub.
 Pornhub then removed all videos uploaded by unverified users, reducing the total content from 13 million to 4 million videos.
 A 2023 documentary, Money Shot: The Pornhub Story, covers the opposition to Pornhub and the views of some pornographic performers.